Now enrolling for

 The first class is a trial class.
 You'll have the class, get a copy of Jerry's book Immediate Fiction (St. Martin's Press) and a CD of the workshop material but no one signs up, no one pays.
 You go home and think about it.
 If you decide not to take the workshop, the book and CD are yours as a gift.
 If you do decide to take the workshop, return for the second class and pay then.

 We meet at 1450 W. Waveland (3700 N) from 7:00 to 9:30-10:00 PM for six sessions.
 The cost for the entire course is $575.
 You can put it on a charge card if you want.
-If you charge it, you can spread the payments out over three, four, or five months.
+If you charge it, you can spread the payments out over five months.
 Five payments bring it down to $115 a month.
 If you were to take a course like this at Northwestern or another university, the cost would be over $6,000.

 Why a Full Guarantee?
 There are many many writing workshops and classes in Chicago 50+ easily.
 Most of them, regardless of who is teaching, can show little or no results in terms of student successes.
 Plus, they have no guarantee, which means you enroll at your own risk.
 Then, if you’re unsatisfied with the class, that’s your problem.